-- The treasurer can bring an invoice to ASA, sign off on it, and we will write a check made payable to the vendor.
+- OR the treasurer can bring an invoice to ASA, sign off on it, and we will write a check made payable to the vendor.

-- You can have the vendor invoice your group.
+- OR you can have the vendor invoice your group.
 The bill should be sent to ASA and we will place it in your Treasurer File.
 The treasurer will be required to sign off on the invoice before it can be paid.

 When a purchase order is generated, the monies are encumbered and not available for use.
 For example, if you have $100 in your Unrestricted account and you generate a PO in the amount of $60, you will only have $40 available for your organization to spend.

 A purchase order can only be used one time.
 Once an invoice is received citing a PO number, that specific PO is closed out.
 You will need to obtain a new PO on any future orders with that vendor.

 Invoices that exceed a PO total by more than 10% will require the treasurer to sign off on the invoice before the invoice can be paid.